 One of the latest examples comes from the study of the tuberous sclerosis complex (TSC), an autosomal dominant disorder affecting more than 50,000 Americans.
 As a member of the phakomatoses, TSC is characterized by the appearance of benign tumors involving many organ systems, most notably the central nervous system, kidney, heart, lung, and skin.
-While classically described as 'hamartomas,' the pathology 200 amino acid region near the C-terminus.

-The focus of our research is to understand how tumors come about as a result of TSCI and TSC2 inactivation.
+While classically described as 'hamartomas', the pathology of the lesions is diverse with features The focus of our research is to understand how tumors come about as a result of TSCI and TSC2 inactivation.
 These include four areas of investigations to examine the signaling pathways, the underlying biologic mechanisms and other genes that may modify the phenotype of TSC.

-Growth Factor and Energy Metabolism in TSC Tumors Studies in Drosophila have revealed a novel role of hamartin and tuberin in the PI3K/mTOR signaling pathway that is pivotal to the cellular response to growth factors (e.g., insulin) and nutrients.
-Genetic screens in mosaic flies for cell size control identified loss-offunction mutants of the Drosophila homologs of TSCI and TSC2 that exhibit increased cell size in a cellautonomous fashion.
+Growth factor and energy metabolism in TSC tumors Studies in Drosophila have revealed a novel role of hamartin and tuberin in the PI3K/mTOR signaling pathway that is pivotal to the cellular response to growth factors (e.g., insulin) and nutrients.
+Genetic screens in mosaic flies for cell size control identified loss-of-function mutants of the Drosophila homologs of TSCI and TSC2 that exhibit increased cell size in a cell-autonomous fashion.
 Conversely, over-expression of dTSCI and dTSC2, but neither alone, effectively rescued this phenotype (i.e., reduced cell size).
 Genetic epistatic experiments in flies showed that the effects of dTSCI and dTSC2 were dominant over dInR and dAkt but not dTor and dS6K.
 Biochemical studies confirmed a negative regulatory role of the hamartin-tuberin complex in mTOR-dependent protein synthesis.

 The current model suggests that tuberin inhibits mTOR activity by serving as a GTPase activating protein for Rheb, a Ras-related protein, and consequently reduces p70S6K and 4E-BPI-dependent protein translation (Figure I).
 Upon growth factor stimulation of PI3K, downstream activation of Akt results in phosphorylation of tuberin and releases its inhibition on mTOR.
 In TSC tumors, cells have lost TSCI or TSC2 activity, thus resulting in uninhibited cell growth associated with elevated levels of mTOR and p70S6K activities.
 Indeed, pharmacologic blockade of mTOR with rapamycin, an immunosuppressant drug, causes profound anti-tumor response in vivo.
-However, it is not currently known how up-regulation of mTOR results in tumor formation, nor do we understand the mechanisms of tumor response to rapamycin.
+However, it is not currently known how upregulation of mTOR results in tumor formation, nor do we understand the mechanisms of tumor response to rapamycin.

-Other unanswered questions include the physiologic role of TSC1/TSC2 in cellular metabolism, the function of PI3K/mTOR pathway in tumor initiation, and the long-term efficacy of rapamycin in TSC pathology.
+Other unanswered questions include the physiologic role of TSCI/TSC2 in cellular metabolism, the function of PI3K/mTOR pathway in tumor initiation, and the long-term efficacy of rapamycin in TSC pathology.
 These issues are being addressed using various cellular and in vivo models of TSC.